-The net radiometer eg. Funk type (Funk, 1959, 1962) consists of a thermopile (series of thermocouple junctions) between an upper and lower blackened surface.
-The temperature difference between the two surfaces is a function of the net radiation (ie.

-the difference between incoming and ground reflected radiation).
+The net radiometer, for example Funk type (Funk 1959, 1962), consists of a thermopile (series of thermocouple junctions) between an upper and lower blackened surface.
+The temperature difference between the two surfaces is a function of the net radiation (i.e. the difference between incoming and ground reflected radiation).
 The unit is enclosed within a polythene dome fed with a slight positive pressure of dry nitrogen to ensure no ingress of moisture.

-The two rotating psychrometers (each consisting of wet and dry bulb thermometers located inside white cylindrical radiation shields) mounted on a motor driven interchange system so that their heights are automatically alternated after each pair of measurements.
+The two rotating psychrometers (each consisting of wet and dry bulb thermometers located inside white cylindrical radiation shields) are mounted on a motor driven interchange system so that their heights are automatically alternated after each pair of measurements.
 This provides both the temperature and humidity gradient information with successive readings being averaged to cancel out any small calibration differences between the two psychrometers.

-An even more accurate approach to measuring Bowen Ratio is to use a cooled mirror hygrometer (CMH).
-Usually, there is only one CMH unit and air is ducted from the high and low sample positions alternatively.
+An even more accurate approach to measuring Bowen Ratio is to use a Cooled Mirror Hygrometer (CMH).
+Usually, there is only one CMH unit and air is ducted from the high and low sample positions alternately.
 The air sample is passed over a mirror which is cooled using a liquid nitrogen supply.
-The temperature at which dew first starts to form on the mirror (detected using an infra red beam) is then a function of the original humidity of the air sample.
+The temperature at which dew first starts to form on the mirror (detected using an infra red beam) is a function of the original humidity of the air sample.

-Figure 16 Rotating Arm (paired aspirating psychrometers) and Alternate Flow (cooled mirror hygrometer) units used in accurate Bowen Ratio measurements
+Figure 18: Rotating Arm (paired aspirating psychrometers) and Alternate Flow (cooled mirror hygrometer) units used in accurate Bowen Ratio measurements

-Due to the expense and difficulty of maintaining these systems, later Bowen Ratio systems have moved to solid state temperature and humidity measurement systems consisting of usually ceramic Al/Si oxide porous material or polymer film or carbon coated plate alternatives.
-Temperature and relative humidity (RH) is calculated directly from changes in the electrical properties of the material (ie. capacitance, resistance, impedance).
+Due to expense and maintenance difficulties in these early approaches, later Bowen Ratio systems have moved to solid state temperature and humidity measurement consisting of Al/Si oxide porous material (usually ceramic), polymer film, or carbon coated plate alternatives.
+Temperature and relative humidity (RH) are calculated directly from changes in the electrical properties of the material (capacitance, resistance, impedance).
 These systems are cheap, robust and reliable, but struggle to be accurate enough for precise Bowen Ratio work.
-Their use is mainly intended for the main market which comprises of standard meteorological stations.
-Reviews of the various humidity measurement techniques have been conducted by Scott 1996 and Wielderhold 1997
+Their use is intended for the main market, which comprises mostly of standard meteorological stations.
+Reviews of the various humidity measurement techniques have been conducted by Scott (1996) and Wielderhold (1997).

-Bowen ratio methods have been extensively used to measure biosphere-atmosphere exchange methods as part of the OASIS program (Leuning et al 1995, Raupach et al 2003) and as part of the FLUXNET program (Wilson et al 2002).
-An evaluation of the Bowen Ratio method for Australian conditions was carried out by Angus and Watts, 1984.
-Other Australian studies include McIlroy, 1972 and McLeod et al (1998).
+Bowen ratio methods have been extensively used to measure biosphere-atmosphere exchange methods as part of the OASIS program (Leuning et al. 2004, Raupach et al. 2003) and as part of the FLUXNET program (Wilson et al. 2002).
+An evaluation of the Bowen Ratio method for Australian conditions was carried out by Angus and Watts (1984).
+Other Australian studies include McIlroy (1972) and McLeod et al. (1998).

-Some of the problems associated with the BREB method (ie in obtaining balance or "closure") have been investigated by Brotzge and Crawford (2003).
+Some of the problems associated with the BREB method (i.e. in obtaining balance or 'closure') have been investigated by Brotzge and Crawford (2002).
 A full error analysis of the Bowen Ratio method has been performed by Watts (1983).
-This highlighted that there are quite large errors in very dry conditions (ie. large B).
-For a freely evaporating surface (-0.2 < B < +0.2) there can be errors of up to 30% in B which lead to errors in LE of less than 5%.
+This highlighted that there are quite large errors in very dry conditions (i.e. large B).
+For a freely evaporating surface (-0.2 < B < +0.2) there can be errors of up to 30 per cent in B which lead to errors in λE of less than 5 per cent.